-1. Materials such as brick, natural and manufactured stone, stucco, metal panel system, curtain wall and window wall glazing, and cementitious panel system shall be considered primary materials.
-Primary materials shall comprise asat least seventy-five (75) percent of each floorelevation, exclusive of doors and windows.

-a.
-Townhomes shall be constructed of no less than 6075% brick masonry, calculated from the aggregate of the front, rear and side elevations.

-2. Only primary building materials are allowed on the first floor excluding cementitious panel systems, exclusive of doors, windows, and their accompanying frames.
+- 1. Materials such as brick, natural and manufactured stone, curtain wall and window wall glazing, and cementitious panel system shall be considered primary materials.
+Primary materials shall comprise at least seventy-five (75) percent of each elevation, exclusive of doors and windows. - a.
+Townhomes shall be constructed of no less than 75% brick masonry, calculated from the aggregate of the front, rear and side elevations. - 2.
+Only primary building materials are allowed on the first floor excluding cementitious panel systems, exclusive of doors, windows, and their accompanying frames.
 For purposes of this section, the first floor shall be at least nine (9) feet high.